View this guide on Google Docs to:

 - Save as PDF or any common doc format

 This tutorial is to help you with Gambatte for Windows.
 In terms of accuracy, Gambatte is the #1 emulator for Game Boy Classic and Game Boy Color.
 You get the highest quality emulation with this emulator!
-Although it lacks all the cool features that Visual Boy Advance has.
-It's a simple emulator.
+It's a simple, easy-to-use emulator.

 *If you would like to download Gambatte, I have it on my emulators page.

 With all the emulator offerings as of 2023, should you use Gambatte?
 Game Boy Classic/Color is probably the easiest system to program an emulator for.
 There's a bunch of top Game Boy emulators out there, so there isn't a “#1” emulator.
 Some of Gambatte's competitors include BGB, SameBoy, and BizHawk.

 Every Game Boy emulator has their pros and cons.
 I selected Gambatte is the top emulator to recommend to you because it's the easiest and offers the most features.